thanos-io/thanos/docs/proposals-accepted/202206-block-series-deletion-compactor.md

 The drawback for this approach is that we are inventing a new API for this purpose only, which might be a bit of pain in the future.

-#### Option 3: Delete Series using Rewrite Logic
+#### Option 3: Delete Series using `thanos tools block rewrite` CLI

 The previous two options do the series deletion at compaction time, this option does actual series deletion using block rewrite.
 For the index scanning, it is still required to choose either option 1 or 2 to avoid unncessary rewrite even if the block doesn't have any matched series.

-This is not so efficient as rewrite is a different process than compaction.
+This is not efficient as rewrite is a different process from compaction.
 We need to add this step and make sure rewrite can work together with compaction and no redundant work is done.

 #### Considerations